 Other things to keep in mind:

-Not more than TWO emails should be sent out each day (only ONE to the same group of people).
-In high volume times, this rule can be relaxed, provided that the audiences don’t cross over, or the priority of these messages (check urgency of the communication, or deadlines).
+No more than TWO emails should be sent out each day (only ONE to the same group of people).
+In high volume times, we can relax this rule provided that the audiences don’t cross over or they reflect priority messages.
+Check the urgency of the communication or deadlines.

-The SLT/Directors group is always included, as well as the person(s) in the Sender (From) and Reply-To fields, and the sender at the bottom of the email body copy.
+The SMT is always included among recipients, as well as the person(s) in the Sender (From) and Reply-To fields, and the sender at the bottom of the email body copy.

 Email Blast Process